collapsed-stacks/startups/questions/1267/how-to-legally-setup-a-contract-job.md

 - tagged: `contracts`, `contractors`
 - score: 2

-<p>I want to make some tutorial video.
+I want to make some tutorial video.
 For the context, I can handle them.
 However, I am not a native speaker.
 I want to find a person to use his/her voice in the video.
-At this point, I  think it will take 6 hours for me to teach the person the context of the tutorial video and another 6 hours for him/her to present the context, so that I can record it.</p>
+At this point, I  think it will take 6 hours for me to teach the person the context of the tutorial video and another 6 hours for him/her to present the context, so that I can record it.

-<p>However, I don't know exactly the amount of time.
+However, I don't know exactly the amount of time.
 I could not easily judge a person of his/her ability of learning at the 1st time we meet.
 At the same time, I don't want that he/she only finish the half of the project.
 If I only paid to pay $120 for the whole project and it takes more than 20 hours to finish, how I can protect the whole project would fall into my budget?
 Can I set up a contact with a person for $120 to get everything done?
-Even if he/she needs to spend 20 hours, I don't need to worry about the minimum wage in California? </p>
+Even if he/she needs to spend 20 hours, I don't need to worry about the minimum wage in California?

-<p>Note: I do NOT have a company</p>
+Note: I do NOT have a company

 ## Answer 1310